AdobeDocs/commerce-merchant-services.en/help/live-search/install.md

   >
   >If you get a `table does not exist` error, look for entries in the `catalog_data_exporter_products` and `catalog_data_exporter_product_attributes` tables.
 These table names are used in [!DNL Live Search] versions earlier than 4.2.1.

-- Use the [GraphQL playground](https://developer.adobe.com/commerce/services/graphql/live-search/) with the default query to verify the following:
+- Use the [GraphQL playground](https://experienceleague.adobe.com/en/docs/commerce-merchant-services/live-search/live-search-admin/graphql) with the default query (see [GraphQL reference](https://developer.adobe.com/commerce/services/graphql/live-search/) for more details) to verify the following:

    - The returned product count is close to what you expect for the store view.
    - Facets are returned.